KBreckenridge/test/README.md

 # test
-THis is a test repo to practice push/pull and cloning
+This is a test repo to practice push/pull and cloning